ai-summer-of-code/aisoc-sequel-tracks/README.md

 - Working knowledge of Python or similar programming languages.
 - Familiarity with LLM APIs such as OpenAI, Gemini, Claude, etc, for prototyping.
 - At least basic knowledge of prompt engineering
-- Prior knolwedge of Agents is helpful but not strictly required.
+- Prior knowledge of Agents is helpful but not strictly required.

 **Delivery Mode**
 - **Online:** Live sessions for ALL participants.